Crio-Bytes/Security/understanding-jwt/README.md

 <details>
 <summary>Does your JWT match above one? (click to expand)</summary>
 We sneakily changed the secret to test if you are actually following along.
 We added an exclamation at end to the secret.
-Use the following as secret to get the same JWT as above
+Use the following as the secret to get the same JWT as above

 `this is super secret info but you know it!`